 The College of Architecture, Art, and Design

-The College of Architecture, Art, and Design includes the School of Architecture, Department of Art, Building Construction Science Program, and Interior Design Program.
+The College of Architecture, Art, and Design includes the School of Architecture, Department of Art, Department of Building Construction Science, and Department of Interior Design.

 Students graduate with a Bachelor of Architecture, Bachelor of Fine Arts, Bachelor of Science in Building Construction Science, and Bachelor of Science in Interior Design.